 You could say Simon is a connoisseur of climbs.
 In fact, as the author of eight books on the subject, you could say he’s obsessed by them.
-This October those eight books were bought together in a compendium called Britain’s Greatest Cycling Climbs.
+These eight books have been bought together in a compendium called Britain’s Greatest Cycling Climbs.
 Here you’ll find 545 of the toughest climbs from Cornwall to Scotland and everywhere in between!

 We’re chatting over a pre-ride flapjack at Ryka’s Café at the foot of Box Hill in Surrey, about to test ourselves against some of the hardest climbs in the Surrey Hills.
 Not only has Simon devised a route showing some of the local highlights from his two books, we’ll also get a taste of the route used for the 2012 London Olympic road race.

 Although the famous zig-zag climb of Box Hill is just a couple of hundred metres up the road, its great views and new super-smooth surface won’t feature until the second half of the ride.
 Instead, we jump across the A24 and head westwards through the village of Westhumble.

 The first serious hill arrives when we swing left and head up Ranmore Common.
 “Norwood Paragon use this road for the club’s hill climb championship each year,” says Simon.
 He was the club’s hill climb champion a few years back, and as he gets out of the saddle and accelerates up the hill it’s clear we won’t be dawdling today.